Distribution free MMD tests for model selection with estimated parameters: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We provided a novel MMD-based model specification and model selection test when model parameters are estimated in a first-stage.
-The tests circumvent the major difficulty of computing the critical values of a complicated asymptotic distribution, but instead simply require to resort to the critical values of the standard normal distribution.
-Moreover, since our testing procedures are also valid when no parameter estimation is conducted, we thereby mitigate one of the major inconveniences when working with the two sample test proposed by \cite{grettonkernelmethodtwosampleproblem}.
+We have provided novel MMD-based model specification and model selection tests when the model parameters are estimated in a first-stage.
+In comparison with an approach solely based on $\hmmd(P_\an,P)$, these tests circumvent the major difficulty of computing the critical values of a complicated asymptotic distribution, but instead simply require to resort to the critical values of the standard normal distribution.
+Moreover, since our distribution free testing procedures are also valid when no parameter estimation is conducted, they yield valuable alternatives to the two sample test proposed by \cite{grettonkernelmethodtwosampleproblem}.
+The testing procedures are summarized in Algorithm \ref{algmodelspecification} and Algorithm \ref{algmodelselection}, respectively.

-Both proposed test statistics depend on a tuning parameter, whose ``optimal'' choice is still an open problem that may be investigated in the future.
-Moreover, it remains future work to derive certain properties of our testing procedures, such as the local power and uniformity of convergence over sets of DGPs.